-- ESA/Incapacity Benefit - at a higher long term rate only
+- ESA/Incapacity Benefit - at higher long term rate only

-- Attendance Allowance - at a high or lower rate
+- Attendance Allowance at higher or lower rate

-- Care Component of Disability Living Allowance - at a higher or middle rate
+- Care Component of Disability Living Allowance or Personal Independence Payment at the higher or middle rate

 - Severe Disablement Allowance

-- Constant Attendance Allowance - at one of the four rates payable under disablement benefit or war disablement
+- Constant Attendance Allowance at one of the four rates payable under disablement benefit or war disablement person

-- Unemployment Allowance payable as an increase to Disablement Pension
+- Unemployment Supplement Payment as an increase to Disablement Benefit

 - Disability Working Pension

-To apply for the severe mental impaired discount/exemption, you'll need to download and print a copy of the application form.
-You'll need to fill in the required sections, and your GP will also need to complete a section of the form.
+To apply for the severe mental impairment discount/exemption, you'll need to complete the online application form.
+You'll need to fill in the required sections, and upload the proof from your doctor that you have a severe mental impairment which is permanent.

-If you don't have access to a printer and can't print the form for you and your GP to complete, you can contact us on 01642 726007 and ask for a paper form to be sent to you.
+If you can't complete the online form, you can contact us on 01642 726006 (10am to 4pm) and ask for a paper form to be sent to you.
 You'll still need to complete the form and send back to us.